dacorvo/kaizouman.github.io/_posts/2023-05-25-machine-learning-quantization-introduction.md

 redirect_from: /2023/05/ml-quantization-introduction/
 ---

 Even before the development of Large Language Models (LLM), the increasing memory and computing requirements of Deep Neural Networks (DNN) has been a concern.

 Functionally, DNN are graphs of arithmetic operations: the inputs are fed at the stem and the chain of operations produces the outputs at the head.

 From an implementation perspective, the operations are performed on floating point numbers, which are a digital representation of decimal numbers composed of a mantissa and an
 exponent:

 $$x = mantissa .
 2^{exponent}$$

 <!--more-->

 The 32-bit floating point representation if the most common, as it allows to represent numbers in a range that is sufficient for most operations.
 The `float32` mantissa is composed of 24-bit (including sign), and the exponent is 8-bit.

 Each operation performed at an operating node in the inference device requires its inputs to be transferred from either a static memory location or the previous processing nodes.

 The cost of these transfers adds-up with the cost of the operations themselves.

 The DNN terminology for operation data is "weights" for static inputs and "activations" for dynamic inputs/outputs.

 Note: the outputs of an operation are designated as "activations" even if it is not actually an activation.

-The process of representating the n-bit weights and activations of a DNN into a smaller number of bits is called quantization.
+The process of representating the n-bit weights and activations of a DNN into a smaller number of bits is called quantization[^quant].

 It is typically used in DNN to "quantize" `float32` weights and activations into 8-bit integer.

 This brings several benefits:
 - reducing the weights to 8-bit requires 4 times less memory on the device to store them,